Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Algorithm and Convergence Analysis

-The main computational overhead of our method is in the optimization problem~\eqref{eq:RegularizedOpt}, which amounts to constructing and solving an $m \times m$ linear system $( J^T J + {\lambda_k} I ) \alpha^k = -J^T f^{k_0}$ where $J = [ f^{k_1} - f^{k_0}, f^{k_2} - f^{k_0}, \ldots, f^{k_m} - f^{k_0} ] \in \mathbb{R}^{n \times m}$.
+The main computational overhead of our method lies in the optimization problem~\eqref{eq:RegularizedOpt}, which amounts to constructing and solving an $m \times m$ linear system $( J^T J + {\lambda_k} I ) \alpha^k = -J^T f^{k_0}$ where $J = [ f^{k_1} - f^{k_0}, f^{k_2} - f^{k_0}, \ldots, f^{k_m} - f^{k_0} ] \in \mathbb{R}^{n \times m}$.
 A na\"{i}ve implementation that computes the matrix $J$ from scratch in each iteration will result in $O(m^2 n)$ time for setting up the linear system, whereas the system itself can be solved in $O(m^3)$ time.
-Since we often have $m \ll n$ in practice, the linear system setup will become the dominant overhead.
+Since we typically have $m \ll n$, the linear system setup will become the dominant overhead.
 To reduce the overhead, we note that each entry of $J^T J$ is a linear combination of inner products between $f^{k_0}, \ldots, f^{k_m}$.
 If we pre-compute and store these inner products, then it only requires additional $O(m^2)$ time to evaluate all entries.
 Moreover, the pre-computed inner products can be updated in $O(mn)$ time in each iteration, so we only need $O(mn)$ total time to evaluate $J^T J$.
 Similarly, we can evaluate $J^T f^{k_0}$ in $O(m)$ time.
 In this way, the linear system setup only requires $O(mn)$ time in each iteration.
+Moreover, as the parameter $m$ is often a small value independent of $n$ (and significantly smaller than $n$), the complexity $O(mn)$ is effectively linear with respect to $n$ and only incurs a small computational overhead.